-Bacteria and fungi can degrade textiles in many ways.
-They create odors in intimate and athletic wear, proliferate in medical environments, and can be responsible for stains in upholstery and other household items.
+Bacteria, fungi and dust mites can wreak havoc and cause many different issues.
+They create odors in intimate and athletic wear, proliferate in medical environments, cause allergic reactions, and can be responsible for stains in upholstery and other household items.

-Formulated to provide excellent durability, fabrics treated with Ultra-Fresh or Silpure continue to offer performance after multiple cleanings or extended exposure to environmental stresses.
+Formulated to provide excellent durability, antimicrobial fabrics treated with Ultra-Fresh or Silpure offer effective performance after multiple cleanings or extended exposure to environmental stresses.

 When applying by coating, padding, exhaustion or foaming, the antimicrobial additive can typically be used in combination with other common auxiliaries such as softeners, moisture management systems, fluorocarbons or resins.

 By offering a broad selection of actives and formulations, you can be confident we will always have the right product for you, regardless of your end use.
-Our range of antibacterial and antifungal additives for textiles ensure great protection and performance.
+Our range of antifungal and antibacterial additives for fabrics ensure premium protection and performance.

 Such standardized test methods are often developed for specific types of materials, end-uses or antimicrobial technologies; therefore choosing the correct test method is crucial.